anatolian/ceramic-computation/02_digitization/imagej/README.md

 ---

+Before using ImageJ, you should copy the StartupMacros.txt script into the proper folder (See ImageJ manual)

 Here are the steps:
  * open the ImageJ program (Microscope Icon at bottom)
  * Press the button labeled ‘0’, which is located under the ‘Window’ menu.
 This button is only used once when the ImageJ program is started, and isn’t used after that.